INRIA/scikit-learn-mooc/_sources/overfit/overfit_module_intro.md

 The objective in the module are the following:

-- understand the general cross-validation framework;
+- understand the concept of overfitting and underfitting;
-- understand the necessity of using an appropriate cross-validation strategy depending on the data;
+- understand the concept of generalization;
-- get the intuitions behind comparing a model with some basic models that can be used as baseline;
-- understand the principle behind using nested cross-validation when the model needs to be evaluated as well as optimized.
+- understand the general cross-validation framework used to evaluate a model.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 4 hours 10.
+The estimated time to go through this module is about 2 hours.